adammorley/linked-list/README.md

 # linked-list

-a basic doubly-linked list implementation with unit tests in c.
+a basic doubly-linked list implementation with unit, thread and perf tests in c.